iotJumpway/Intel-Examples/Intel-Edison/_DOCS/3-Installing-Python-3-6.md

         tar -xvf Python-3.6.0.tgz
     ```

 4. Move into the Python directory, configure and make.
-You have to just wait for this to finish as there is no output, be patient:
+You have to just wait for the make to finish as there is no output, be patient:

     ```
         cd Python-3.6.0/